Jennypatel01/DAMG_S_2023/README.md

 GRANT SELECT ANY TABLE TO app_admin;

 Step 2.
-Run Project-DML_DDL.sql in app_admin

-Step 3.
-For Inserting USERS, Copy and Paste the proj_roles.sql file into the app_admin file and then make users accordingly.
+For insert different roles, run the code below.
 --user
 CREATE USER reg_use IDENTIFIED BY Jennpateu150102#;
 GRANT CREATE SESSION TO reg_use;
 ALTER USER reg_use DEFAULT TABLESPACE users QUOTA UNLIMITED ON users;
 ALTER USER reg_use TEMPORARY TABLESPACE TEMP;
 GRANT CONNECT TO reg_use;

 --Transaction_manager_user
 CREATE USER tran_man IDENTIFIED BY Jennpatetm150102#;